-In deciding to make the Southern Generators' Rule instead of the Snowy Hydro Reorientation proposal, the Commission must not only be satisfied that it contributes to the NEM objective but, given the fact that there is a competing proposal, that it also contributes to the NEM objective better than the competing Snowy Hydro Reorientation proposal.
+In deciding whether to make the Snowy Hydro Re-orientation Rule change, the Commission must not only be satisfied that it contributes to the NEM objective but, given the fact that there is a competing proposal, that it also contributes to the NEM objective better than the competing Southern Generators proposal.
 This means that the Commission could choose to reject both Rule change proposals and maintain the current arrangements or it can accept one of the proposals put to the Commission.
 Since the proposals are alternatives, the Commission cannot accept both.

-This Final Rule Determination sets out the Commission's analysis and conclusions on the Southern Generators' Rule change proposal and how it relates to the Snowy Hydro Re-orientation proposal.
-The Commission has presented its more extensive assessment and findings on the two proposals in Part 3.
+This Final Rule Determination sets out the Commission's analysis and conclusions on the Snowy Hydro Re-orientation Rule change proposal and how it relates to the Southern Generators' proposal.
+The Commission's more extensive assessment and findings are presented in Part 3.

-2.6 Consultation process
+2.7 Consultation process